-Of the original 584 units acquired, 478 units remain in the Association's ownership with 106 units having been sold under the Right to buy.
-The Right to buy having been abolished, this number will remain constant. here is sustained demand for this stock which is being strengthened as the planned improvements to the internal and external fabric.
+Excluding property acquisitions, of the original 584 units acquired, 478 units remain in the Association's ownership with 106 units having been sold under the Right to buy.
+The Right to buy having been abolished, this number will remain constant.
+There is sustained demand for this stock which is being strengthened as the planned improvements to the internal and external fabric.